kolewttd/wtt/README.md

 ```

 Note: wtt command must be called from the wtt directory.

 ## Testing and Development (Experiments)

+#Junk

+Create the website for such a program.

+The rest of this file is junk.

 **English Idiom:** Walk the talk

 **Meaning:** To act in accordance with one's words or beliefs; to put one's money where one's mouth is.